ArchiFleKs/archifleks.github.io-src/content/blog/kubernetes-kube-aws.md

 date = "2016-05-13"
-title = "Kubernetes on AWS with kube-aws" serie = "Kubernetes deep dive" description = "Deploy a Kubernetes cluster on AWS, \"the CoreOS way\"."
+title = "Kubernetes on AWS with kube-aws" serie = "Kubernetes deep dive" description = "Deploy a Kubernetes cluster on AWS with CoreOS."

 +++